Determining the IP address

 Default Gateway . . . . . . . . . : 172.17.40.1

-Use the command ping ff02::1%?? to check which IPv6-enabled devices are active and accessible in the local network. %?? stands for the interface number (interface index), which specifies the network interface via which the ping is to be sent.
-Assuming that the interface number of your network interface is 17, the command would look like this:
+Use the command ping ff02::1%?? to check which IPv6-enabled devices are active and accessible on the local network. %?? is the interface number (interface index), which specifies the network interface to use for sending a ping.
+For example, if the interface number of your network interface was 17, the command would look like this:

 ping ff02::1%17

-If the ping is successful, you will receive a list of the responses from the various devices in the network:
+If the ping is successful, you will receive a list of the responses from the various devices on the network:

 Pinging ff02::1%10 with 32 bytes of data: